One year full-time. Up to five years part-time.

 Advance your career with a Master of Laws (LLM) from one of the world’s leading law schools.

-Open to both law and non-law graduates, this postgraduate program is ideal for those looking to deepen their knowledge in a specific area of law, those who are planning to enter a new area of practice or those for whom a knowledge of law would be beneficial in their career, including public policy professionals, regulators and managers.
+This postgraduate program is open to both law and non-law graduates.
+It’s ideal for those looking to deepen their knowledge in a specific area of law and for those who are planning to enter a new area of practice.
+The program can also be taken by anyone who feels that having legal knowledge would be beneficial to their career, including public policy professionals, regulators and managers.

-Alternatively, the flexible curriculum of the ANU LLM allows you to build your own degree by selecting courses that fit your particular interests and career goals.
+Alternatively, the flexible curriculum allows you to build your own degree by selecting courses that fit your particular interests and career goals.

-To see the full range of courses available, please visit Programs and Courses.
+To see the full range of courses available, please visit our Programs and courses webpage.

-As an ANU Law student, you'll learn from leading academics, world-renowned guest lecturers and industry experts from Australia and around the world.
-You'll also benefit from a range of real-world learning opportunities that are unique to studying law in the nation’s capital, the city where federal laws and policies are made.
+As an ANU Master of Law student, you'll learn from leading academics, world-renowned guest lecturers and industry experts from Australia and around the world.
+You'll also benefit from real-world learning opportunities that are unique to studying law in the nation’s capital—the city where federal laws and policies are made.

-Our proximity to the High Court of Australia, Commonwealth courts and federal agencies offers students unparalleled access to legal practitioners, members of the judiciary and government policymakers, many of whom are ANU Law alumni.
+Our proximity to the High Court of Australia, Commonwealth courts and federal agencies means you’ll have unparalleled access to legal practitioners, members of the judiciary and government policymakers, many of whom are ANU Law alumni.

 Mode of delivery

-Courses are delivered in a range of modes including full-time, part-time, on-campus, online, evening or intensive, offering the ability to fit your studies around your professional and personal commitments.
+Courses are delivered in a range of modes, including full-time, part-time, on-campus, online, evening or intensive.
+At ANU, you’ll be able to fit your studies around your professional and personal commitments.

 Whichever option you choose, you’ll be able to take advantage of a teaching approach that combines academic rigour with practical expertise.